AI Policy – European Union

-In March 2018, the European Commission established a High-Level Expert Group to gather expert input and develop guidelines for AI ethics, which will build upon a statement by the European Group on Ethics in Science and New Technologies.
+Previously, in March 2018, the European Commission established a High-Level Expert Group to gather expert input and develop guidelines for AI ethics, which will build upon a statement by the European Group on Ethics in Science and New Technologies.
 The High-Level Expert Group published ethical guidelines for trustworthy AI April 2019.

-On April 25, 2018, the European Commission put out a communication that outlines the European approach to AI as focusing on three pillars: encouraging uptake, but remaining ahead of technological developments; preparing for socio-economic changes; and ensuring an ethical and legal framework.
+Also in 2018, the European Commission put out a communication that outlines the European approach to AI as focusing on three pillars: encouraging uptake, but remaining ahead of technological developments; preparing for socio-economic changes; and ensuring an ethical and legal framework.
 This informed the European Commission’s overarching approach for AI that focuses simultaneously on the ability of AI to boost the EU’s research and industrial capacity, and on ensuring that AI works in the service of European citizens.
 Another Commission communication was published April 2019 called “Building Trust in Human Centric Artificial Intelligence”.

 One component of the “European AI Alliance” is the Digital Single Market strategy, which was adopted in May 2015 to enhance digital opportunities for people and businesses throughout Europe.
 This has since been updated in various ways, for example to further the availability of data throughout the EU, as well as to establish an EU Cybersecurity Agency and European certification scheme for digital products.
 On June 6, 2018, the European Commission proposed an updated Digital Europe program with the investment of €9.2 billion to align the next long-term EU budget 2021-2027 with increasing digital challenges. €2.5 billion of this is planned to help spread AI across the European economy and society and to build on the European approach on AI presented on April 25, 2018.
 The Digital Europe program will increase AI investments in research and innovation under Horizon Europe and expand access to AI for public authorities and businesses, for example by developing ‘European libraries’ of algorithms, and industrial data spaces for AI in Digital Innovation Hubs that would be accessible to all.